 How do you become a Durham PreK Site?

-CCSA will release our first RFA to become a Durham PreK site in November of 2018.
-A limited number of classrooms will be chosen to start as a Durham PreK site in January of 2019.
+CCSA will release our first RFA to become a Durham PreK site in December of 2018.
+A limited number of classrooms will be chosen to start as a Durham PreK site in winter of 2019.
 CCSA will release a second RFA in early spring of 2019 for sites to apply to become 2019-2020 Durham PreK sites.

 How will classrooms be chosen?